 H-ABC is a rare, genetic disorder that targets two parts of the brain: the basal ganglia and the cerebellum.
 Both of which control the body’s actions and movements.
 Through the process of hypomyelination (where the body is unable to produce the correct amount of myelin, or white matter), the basal ganglia and the cerebellum shrink and are unable to properly function.

-Since H-ABC targets two areas of the brain responsible for action and movement, people with H-ABC will often suffer from motor problems and other related symptoms, such as:
+Since this disorder targets two areas of the brain responsible for action and movement, people with this disorder will often suffer from motor problems and other related symptoms, such as: